 Eleuthero: an adaptogenic herb

-Utilized for thousands of years by ancient Chinese herbalists, “superior class” herbs were classified as the most effective plants to improve vitality, the capacity to work, and to create a sense of well-being.
+Utilized for thousands of years by ancient Chinese herbalists, “superior class” herbs were classified as the most effective plants to support vitality and promote a sense of well-being.
 Herbs in this class were considered to be taken for extended periods.

 In recent decades, many of these superior class plants have come to be called “adaptogens”.

-The core essence of adaptogens is that they combat the negative effects of stress and improve resistance, thereby improving our health and well-being.
+The core essence of adaptogens is that they assist with combating the negative effects of stress and help to improve resistance, thereby supporting health and well-being.